Yichen-Lei/MUSAWeek9/README.md

 ## Week9: Deep Learning - Part2

-This repository contains multiple DL examples that present different components and variations of DL applications.
+This repository contains multiple DL examples to present a selection of different components and variations of DL applications.
 We will let the intuition guide us in each example, aiming to have a "high-level" understanding of the general concepts.

 - [A DL case study: Painters Challenge](DL_Painters.pdf)
 - [SHIPS segmented using a Convolutional Neural Net (CNN)](DLBasics_SHIPS.ipynb)